 3. Discipline for social workers following a criminal conviction in Colorado

-The Board requires social workers to inform them within 60 days of getting convicted of a felony.
+The Board requires social workers to inform them after getting convicted of a felony.
 The Board would then conduct an investigation to decide whether discipline is appropriate.
 If so, the Board has the option to either:

 - send the licensee a confidential letter of concern;